eclipsesource/tabris-plugin-firebase/README.md

 ##### `token` : _string_

-* A registration `token` to be used on the server side to identify an app installation.
-The registration `token` is always available but can change during the apps lifetime.
-To get notified of a registration token update you should listen for `tokenRefresh` events.
+* A registration `token` to be used on the server side to address an app installation.
+The registration `token` is usually available but can change during the apps lifetime.
+To get notified of a registration token updates you should listen for `tokenRefresh` events.
+When resetting the `instanceId`, the token is not available until the `tokenRefresh` event fired.

 ##### `launchData` : _object_